3N4N/luzarsblog/_posts/2020-07-04-midsommar-and-emotional-dependency.md

 her when she needs him to, Dani replies saying she does not want to lean too much on him lest he decide to break up with her.
-This fear bubbles up when, after telling Christian about Simon leaving Connie behind, the only response she gets from Christian is: "That sucks."
+This fear bubbles up when, after telling Christian about Simon leaving Connie behind, the only response Dani gets from Christian is: "That sucks."
 This incident causes her nightmares about Christian and his friends leaving Hälsingland without her.